shettytas/FITQUEST/README.md

 # REPORT
 The data structures used here are Linked list and BST.

+## Linked List
-The Linked List is used to store **surveys* and their associated *questions*.
+The Linked List is used to store *surveys* and their associated *questions*.
-* Each survey node points to its questions, allowing easy sequential access.
+Each survey node points to its questions, allowing easy sequential access.
 Functions using Linked lists only are: createSurveyNode() addQuestion()